 We are ending a decade that a decade ago we could not have predicted.
-And, ten years from now, we may be wondering how did we end up here?
+And, ten years from now, we may be wondering how did we end up here? and nbsp;

 In 2009, Barack Obama became president, won a Nobel Peace Prize and promised to overhaul healthcare with a “Public Option.”
 Sandra Sotomoyor joined the Supreme Court.
 Politics were divisive—the worst ever, said many people.
 Could anyone have seen the political divide worsening over the next ten years?
 Could anyone expect that the “public option” for healthcare would be among the least dramatic changes proposed among the candidates for office in 2020?
 I certainly did not think so.
 I recall talking with many business owners that year about their “worries and concerns” over the new President’s promises of “hope and change.”